 Since patients with CUP are a diverse group of people and recommended treatments vary, the possible short-term and long-term effects of treatment are different.
 In addition, recommended follow-up and long-term prognosis varies from person to person.
 Recommendations in this section are directed primarily to patients who are in remission after successful treatment.

-For patients in specific, treatable subgroups (see Treatment Options ) who receive treatment following guidelines for various cancers of a known primary site, the side effects and post-treatment recommendations are similar to that specific cancer.
+For patients in specific, treatable subgroups (see the Treatment Options section) who receive treatment following guidelines for various cancers of a known primary site, the side effects and post-treatment recommendations are similar to that specific cancer.
 Please refer to the specific cancer type section for more information.

 For patients who receive chemotherapy and experience remission, treatment is usually stopped after four to six months.
-Most of the treatment-related side effects (for example, low blood counts, fatigue, weakness, and joint aches) go away within four to six weeks after treatment.
-However, other possible side effects such as peripheral neuropathy (numbness or discomfort in the hands and feet) improve slowly and may take six to 12 months to go away.
+Most of the treatment-related side effects, such as low blood counts, fatigue, weakness, and joint aches, go away within four to six weeks after treatment.
+However, other possible side effects like peripheral neuropathy, which is numbness or discomfort in the hands and feet, improve slowly and may take six to 12 months to go away.

 Close follow-up care is recommended during the first year after treatment ends, with physical examinations and routine laboratory tests every two months and appropriate x-rays/scans every three to four months.
 People who were treated for CUP should tell their doctor about any new symptoms right away.
 Talk with your doctor during your follow-up care appointments about specific symptoms to watch for.